glgerard/cloud-mdbn/README.md

 The network architecture and tuning hyperparameters are configured with a JSON file.

-Detail instructions on how to setup your work enviroment and test the configuration are contained in the [HOWTO](doc/HOWTO.md) document.
+Detailed instructions on how to setup your work enviroment and test the configuration are contained in the [HOWTO](doc/HOWTO.md) document.

 Once you have cloned the repository the analysis can be started interactively with